 The Stevens Scholars Program offers qualified students the opportunity to focus on several areas of study, and to either participate in undergraduate research or pursue an accelerated program leading to a dual bachelor's degree or a dual bachelor's/master's degree in four years.
-As part of the Scholars Program, we offer special honors seminars at the freshman and sophomore levels in chemistry, computer science, mathematics, physics, and business.
-Students do not apply to the program; they are identified and selected during the undergraduate admissions process or after earning a minimum GPA of 3.8 after their first semester at Stevens.
+As part of the Scholars Program, special honors seminars at the freshman and sophomore levels in chemistry, computer science, mathematics, physics, and business, are offered.
+Students do not apply to the program; they are identified and selected during the undergraduate admissions process or by the Undergraduate Academics Office based on their academic performance after their first semester at Stevens.

 In addition to one honors seminar per semester for two semesters, Stevens requires Scholars Program students to take H183, H184, and H186, Honors Research Seminars I. II, and IV.
-Upon completion of the freshman year, you must maintain a cumulative GPA of 3.20 or better.
+Upon completion of the freshman year, the students must maintain a cumulative GPA of 3.20 or better.

-As a Stevens Scholar, you have the opportunity to work on a special research project with a Faculty Research Mentor during the summer months.
+Stevens Scholars have the opportunity to work on a special research project with a Faculty Research Mentor during the summer months.
 Participation in special research is subject to the availability of suitable projects and the approval of a Faculty Research Mentor.
 Students working on these projects receive a stipend and, if residence hall rooms are available, free campus housing during each summer project period.
-If you wish to pursue an accelerated program instead of conducting summer research, you can take up to four tuition-free courses each summer.
+Stevens Scholars who opt to pursue an accelerated program instead of conducting summer research can take up to four tuition-free courses each summer.

 4+1 Bachelors/Masters Program

-Stevens offers the opportunity for high achieving students to enter our 4+1 Bachelors/Masters program.
+Stevens offers the opportunity for high achieving students to enter our 4+1 Bachelor’s/Master’s program.
 Students are selected for the program at the time of admission to Stevens.
-Students will be notified of their acceptance into this program prior to April 1 st of the senior year of high school.
-Students will be required to have a 3.0 at the end of their sophomore year to remain in the program.
-Students who have a 3.2 GPA at the end of their sophomore year at Stevens will also be allowed to apply for the program.
+Students will be notified of their acceptance into this program prior to April 1st of the senior year of high school.
+Students will be required to have a minimum 3.2 cumulative GPA at the end of their sophomore year to remain in the program.

-Academic advising will be done at the departmelJt level and each department will appoint a faculty member to serve in this role.
+Graduate academic advising will be done at the department level and each department will appoint a faculty member to serve in this role.
 The registrar's office will work with each department to develop a sample schedule that will be used for degree check out and general guidance.
-All students in the program, will be required to have an approved study plan by the end of the spring semester of their junior year.
+All students in the program will be required to have an approved study plan by the end of the spring semester of their junior year.
 The Assistant Vice President for Student Services will be the administrator responsible for the program.
-She will coordinate with the Dean of Graduate Studies and the Deans of the Schools to assure the students are tracked, billed appropriately and meet the requirements of the programs.
+He/she will coordinate with the Dean of Graduate Studies and the Deans of the Schools to assure the students are tracked, billed appropriately and meet the requirements of the programs.
 The Academic Departments are responsible to develop the curriculum path and advise students.
 Students who are in the honors program should be encouraged to complete thesis.